 It's a useful metric for understanding a customer's overall health, as well as the health trends for a segment of accounts or the business as a whole.

-Health scores can be configured using a variety of metrics, from quantitative data about product engagement to subjective information measuring the quality of customer relationships.
+Health scores can be configured using a variety of factors, from product adoption and engagement to the perceived quality of the customer relationship.

 - Feature adoption